 Hani Goodarzi was awarded the AACR-Takeda Oncology NextGen Grant for Transformative Research by the American Association for Cancer Research (AACR).
+This award represents the AACR’s flagship funding initiative to stimulate highly innovative research from young investigators.
+This grant mechanism is intended to promote and support creative, paradigm-shifting cancer research that may not be funded through conventional channels.

 Transfer-RNAs are tranditionally viewed as a static component of the protein synthesis machinery.
 Recently, several studies have raised the possibility that tRNAs are more dynamic and can support different cellular states and phenotypes.
 Although generally debated, some evidence has emerged that tRNA levels in the cell imapct the gene expression landscape in the cell.
 In a recent study, we demonstrated that the tRNA landscape is drastically modified in highly metastatic cells and that these modulations drive the expression of key promoters of metastasis.
 These results were published in Cell.
 You can also read a short preview about this study.